|Change||Fair Market NAV Per Share as at 31 December 2020|

 Best in-class, on-farm management, strengthened by the global agricultural experience of the Investment Manager, Duxton Capital (Australia).

-Risk is mitigated and returns optimised through mixed commodity production, long-term water security, geographic diversification and the strategic development of properties.
+Risk is mitigated and returns optimised through mixed commodity production, long-term water security, and the strategic development of properties.

 Duxton Broadacre Farms continues to seek land-rich parcels for continued growth, scale, and diversification.

 SQM Research rates Duxton Broadacre Farms 4 stars high investment grade

 Duxton Broadacre Farms is an Australian listed entity providing investors with exposure to a diversified portfolio of high-quality, efficient, Australian farms.
 Australia presents a unique investment opportunity in this space because of the low-sovereign risk and potential for value uplift.
 To ultimately decide on Australia as the location for this Company, Duxton Capital Australia, being the Investment Manager, looked at some of the world’s largest wheat producers, who in aggregate, produce around 520 million tonnes of wheat each year.

 Using various different measures of economic and sovereign risk, we narrowed the list down:

 Using Savills’s 2018 global farmland index data, we then analysed these and other countries, and compared them in terms of the capital cost of gaining farmland exposure in these countries.
 Let’s say you have $100 million US dollars to invest.

 4,150 hectares in the UK